 CTBUH (Council on Tall Buildings and Urban Habitat)

 Professional organization of engineers, architects, and construction companies involved in skyscrapers

-Community-driven database of tall buildings with diagrams and a discussion forum
+A community of tall buildings fans with diagrams and a discussion forum

 The Skyscraper Center

 The largest worldwide databank and photo library of structures, with rich and highly organized data

 Database of buildings and major structures with a focus on engineering

 Discussion forum about skyscrapers and new construction, primarily in North America

 International forum about skyscraper development with many active subforums

 A museum in downtown New York City dedicated to skyscrapers, with rotating and permanent exhibits